dkz2r/latex-novice-academic-publishing/episodes/05-document-classes.md

 ## Creating a Presentation

-The `beamer` document class was developed for making physical slides in the mid-1980s, and so doesn't have any of the features we might use in modern presentations.
+Base LaTeX comes with the `slides` document class, which is a very simple class for creating slide presentations.
+This class is very basic and doesn't have many features, but a more modern implementation of a presentation class is `beamer`.

+The `beamer` document class is text based, and so doesn't have the same level of interactivity as modern presentation software like PowerPoint or Google Slides.
+However, being text-based does allow the usage of version control systems like Git to track changes in the presentation, and it can be compiled to PDF for easy sharing.

 Let's create a simple presentation using the `beamer` document class.
 Start another new document called "slides.tex".

 ```latex
 \documentclass{beamer}